happysheep0719/Sean-s-Cheat-Sheet/algorithms/classic-problem-with-multiple-solutions.md

 ### Place to put the Chair I

 - 4-connected grid, cost = 1
-- 8-connected grid, cost = sqrt(2) - cannot use Manhattan distance
+- 8-connected grid, cost = sqrt(2) - cannot use Manhattan distance if we have obstacles

 - Solution 1